atmsillinois/module-1-part-2-using-github-workflows-dprocell/README.md

-##  ReadMe for Assignment 1 Question 2
+#  ReadMe for Assignment 1 Question 2

-# This repository covers steps 2 and 3 of Module 1 Assignment.
-Here is the dsecription:
+## This repository covers steps 2 and 3 of Module 1 Assignment.
+Here is the description:

 Now, it's over to you (8 pts).
 In part 2 you will create the components of a GitHub repository, create branches, and create and accept your own pull requests: https://classroom.github.com/a/sGhzPFRuLinks